 Filing For Bankruptcy In Oakland County MI

-There are several types of bankruptcy filings.
-Each one was created to help you from falling deeper into debt.
+The three most common filings are Chapter 7, 11, and 13.
 Each provides a different benefits, and an expert lawyer can help you navigate the filing and legal process to completion.

 - Chapter 11 - This filing is often understood as "reorganization" and businesses can use it as a method to stay afloat until revenue picks up.
 A business owner can present the court with a financial plan to liquidate some assets and restructure other debt.
 The benefit is that you can stay afloat and creditors have a chance at compensation.